-This shows a notional future loss (based on economic conditions at 31 March 2017) arising from a commitment to pay interest to lenders above current market rates.
+This shows a notional future loss (based on economic conditions at 31 March 2018) arising from a commitment to pay interest to lenders above current market rates.

-The fair value of Public Works Loan Board (PWLB) loans of £241.049m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value of Public Works Loan Board (PWLB) loans of £269.992m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
 The difference between the carrying amount and the fair value measures the additional interest that the authority will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.

 However, the authority has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
 A supplementary measure of the additional interest that the authority will pay as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
-If a value is calculated on this basis, the carrying amount of £203.981m would be valued at
+If a value is calculated on this basis, the carrying amount of £238.979m would be valued at £269.992m.

-£241.049m.
 But, if the authority were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption in addition to charging a premium for the additional interest that will not now be paid.
-The exit price for the PWLB loans including the penalty charge would be £263.820m.
+The exit price for the PWLB loans including the penalty charge would be £300.160m.

-31 March 2016 31 Marc h 2017 Carrying Amount £000 Fair Value £000 Carrying Amount £000 Fair Value £000 156,631 156,631 Short term investments 140,063 140,063 19 19 Long term investments 13 13 41,494 41,494 Short term debtors 38,809 38,809 21,682 21,682 Long term debtors 23,816 23,816 219,826 219,826 Total Loans and Receivables 202,701 202,701
+31 March 2017 31 Marc ch 2018 Carrying Amount £000 rair Value £000 Carrying Amount £000 Fair Value £000 140,063 14 40,063 Short term investments 136,074 136,074 13 13 Long term investments 2,160 2,160 38,809 38,809 Short term debtors 52,087 52,087 23,816 23,816 Long term debtors 19,242 19,242 202,701 20 02,701 Total Loans and Receivables 209,563 209,563

 The fair value for loans and receivables have been determined by reference to similar practices as above which provide a reasonable approximation for the fair value of a financial instrument, and includes accrued interest.
-The comparator market rates prevailing have been taken from indicative investment rates at each balance sheet date.
-In practice, rates will be determined by the size of the transaction and the counterparty, but it is impractical to use these figures, and the difference is likely to be immaterial.